gtvj/linux/machine-set-up.md

 Note: this assumes Ruby is present (which can be checked via Synaptic)

-### PHP

-Using **Synaptic Package Manager**:

-* Install `php` and its dependencies via Synaptic.
-Note: use the version that has the Ubuntu icon (since this is supported by the distribution.

 ### Install PhpStorm

 * Download the `.tar` file from JetBrains (and check the checksum by passing it to `sha256sum`)